2023 Most Popular Communication Sciences Bachelor's Degree Schools in Illinois

 While working on their Bachelor's Degree, communication sciences majors at GSU accumulate an average of around $29,090 in student debt.

-Saint Xavier University did quite well in this year’s ranking of the most popular places for communication sciences students to get a bachelor’s degree.
-It came in at #8 on the list.
-SXU is a small private not-for-profit school located in the large city of Chicago.
+With a ranking of #8, Saint Xavier University did quite well on this year’s most popular schools for communication sciences students working on their bachelor’s degree.
+SXU is a small private not-for-profit school located in the city of Chicago.

 With a ranking of #9, Western Illinois University did quite well on this year’s most popular schools for communication sciences students working on their bachelor’s degree.
-WIU is a medium-sized public school located in the town of Macomb.
+WIU is a moderately-sized public school located in the town of Macomb.

 Women make up 94% of the communication sciences majors at the school.